arhankundu99/Java-concepts-and-os-basics/pointers.md

 ```

 # Calloc
-Calloc stands for clear allocation.
+Calloc stands for contigious allocation.
 It is also used to dynamically allocate memory. <br/>
 Calloc allocates multiple blocks of memory.
 ```c
 int *p = (int*)calloc(10, sizeof(int))